Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 #### List of Prompts

-We follow this rules regarding prompts to make clear where a certain command or example is executed.
+We follow these rules regarding prompts to make clear where a certain command or example is executed.
 This should help to avoid errors.

 | Host/Partition         | Prompt           |